thiago2santos/vitalsync/docs/implementation/VITAL_SIGNS_COMPLETE_IMPLEMENTATION.md

        gender,          // gender
        0,               // height_cm (to be filled later)
        "",              // blood_type (to be filled later)
-       ""               // allergies (to be filled later) )
+       "",              // allergies (to be filled later) password         // password

-2. Create credentials:
-   - set user_credentials to make a list(email, password)
+     )

-3. Save to TinyDB:
+2. Save to TinyDB:
    - store user_profile in TinyDB tag "user_profile"
-   - store user_credentials in TinyDB tag "user_credentials"
    - return true
 ```